OBenner/data-engineering-interview-questions/hadoop.md

 [Table of Contents](#HADOOP)

-##  What does Hadoop-metrics and properties file do?
+##  What does Hadoop metrics and properties file do?
 Hadoop-metrics Properties is used for ‘Reporting‘purposes.
 It controls the reporting for hadoop.
 The default status is ‘not to report‘.

 [Table of Contents](#HADOOP)